rafael-santiago/tulip/doc/DSL.md

 # The Tulip Language

 Well, I created this tiny ``DSL`` in ``2005`` based on my personal preferences about ``music transcribing`` but I have never formalized anything about this.

-Here you can find some more technical information about.
+Here you can find some more technical information.

 The Language is a mix of an ancient music notation with some tablature notation and still some tag recursion.
 The details about the design and choices can be found in the ``User Manual``.